 Finally, Administrator Visaya reminded all Managers to submit status of vehicle procurements as well as the disposal/auction of unserviceable equipment.

 During the discussion on the OPCR, Atty.
-Ailyn C. Agtuca-Selda, reminded that each target must be qualifier to have a subjective rating and make use of the remarks column to justify unaccomplished target.
+Ailyn C. Agtuca-Selda, reminded that each target must be a qualifier to have a subjective rating and make use of the remarks column to justify unaccomplished target.

 Part of the meeting is the presentation of the National Intelligence Coordinating Agency (NICA) wherein it’s Deputy General for Internal Affairs GenVillacorta (Ret) and staff presented the Government Agencies which were allegedly infiltrated by the CPP/NPA/NDF.
 The group also shared how the leftist groups able to recruit members from different government installations.